 What Causes Compartment Syndrome?

 Compartment syndrome can become evident with an increase in activity or training.
-As we use our muscles there is a build-up of waste product and an increase in blood flow to the muscle.
+As we use our muscles, there is a build-up of waste products and an increase in blood flow to the muscle.
 This causes the muscle volume to increase by between 8-20%, which results in increased pressure within the muscle compartment.
 There may also be an increase in the resting size of the muscle as a result of training.
 These changes are normal, with increased pressures reducing within 5 minutes of ceasing exercise.

 Compartment syndrome seems to develop as a result of different anatomy.